-I bought an Eagle Creek backpack with a zip-off day pack from Eagle Creek back in 1997.
+I bought an Eagle Creek backpack with a zip-off day pack back in 1997.
 It was not the highest-end product out there by any means, nor was it the cheapest, but she’s been on many an adventure in the last 20+ years, and I am pretty sentimental about the service she’s provided.

 Where She’s Been